Compizfox/Backlog/README.md

 Download a stable release or clone the development branch (bleeding edge!).
 You only need to extract the inner _backlog_ folder to the docroot.
 Create a MySQL database and user and import the SQL file.
 Enter the database details in _config.php_.
 If you want Steam integration, you'll also need to enter your SteamID and API key.

 ### Used tools and libraries
-Bootstrap is written in PHP.
+Backlog is written in PHP.
 The design is based on Bootstrap with the Bootswatch Slate theme.
 Charts are powered by ChartJS.
 Besides jQuery, it also uses jQuery UI.

 ### Database design
 ![](http://srv.tuxplace.nl/hosted/backlog_screenshots/Screenshot_8.png)